weikaipan/Cloud-ML-Final-Project/README.md

   This command will open your browser and go to the flask webapp
 ```

-- Deploy to IBM cloud
+- Deploy with kubernetes on IBM cloud

 ```
-change NodePort from deploy/kubernetes/flaskapp/service.yaml to ClusterIP ibmcloud ks cluster-config yourclustername export KUBECONFIG= kubectl cluster-info
+change NodePort from deploy/kubernetes/flaskapp/service.yaml to LoadBalancer ibmcloud ks cluster-config yourclustername export KUBECONFIG= kubectl cluster-info